- 1. Cut your income tax bill

 Super in retirement offers two key tax benefits.
 One, regular benefit payments, paid from an account-based retirement phase pension from a large super fund, or paid from an SMSF, does not incur income tax.
 Two, there is no tax payable on the investment earnings or capital gains on the assets supporting the retirement phase pension.

 Note: A tax-free retirement may not apply for Australians receiving benefits from untaxed super funds (older public service super funds), where some income tax is still payable.
-For more information on the tax treatment of super benefit payments, see SuperGuide articles How to compare super funds in 7 easy steps and How to compare super funds in 7 easy steps.
+For more information on the tax treatment of super benefit payments, see SuperGuide articles Retiring before the age of 60: the tax deal and Tax-free super for over-60s, except for some.

 Although the earnings on assets supporting retirement phase super pensions are tax-exempt, since 1 July 2017 retirees can only transfer a maximum of $1.6 million (transfer balance cap) into a tax-free retirement phase account, to pay a pension.
 For more information, see SuperGuide articles Super for beginners, part 16: Tax-free twice when you retire and Retirement phase: A super guide to the $1.6 million transfer balance cap.